 Users interact with the identity applications through a Web browser, based on Java applications and a Tomcat application server.
-The underlying framework for the identity applications provide container services, such as managing window state, persistence, caching, theming, logging, and acts as a security gatekeeper.
+Identity Manager Dashboard serves as a primary portal to the identity applications.
 The application server on which the applications run provides various services to the application as a whole, such as scalability through clustering, database access via JDBC, and support for certificate-based security.